 So, talk to them.
 Ask questions.
 BE CURIOUS!
 Share a laugh.

 But please don’t bring your stuck-up “Why are you talking to me?” wannabe cool guy or hot girl attitude to the playa.
-Go back to West Hollywood or the West Village if that’s your game.
 That’s not why the rest of us are here.

 Burning Man was based on an ethic of radical inclusion.
 Own it.